Jingbian Buckwheat Tea

 History and Folklore

-Long ago, there was a great drought; for several months, not a drop of rain fell. failed, and the people suffered greatly.
+Long ago, there was a great drought; for several months, not a drop of rain fell.
+Crops failed, and the people suffered greatly.
 As the harvest season approached and the people continued to pray for rain, the Dragon King could no longer bear to watch and went to speak to Jade Emperor on their behalf.
 Hearing of the plight of humanity, Jade Emperor felt he had neglected his duties and promptly arranged for a thorough rain.
 The Dragon King reported back that it would be too late, as the weather was cooling and there was nothing left to and produce seeds.
 Jade Emperor, being divine, had extraordinary wisdom and slowly opened his eyes, saying, “In this case,” while rubbing his neck, “I have some seeds here that will yield a harvest even after the first frost.”
 He scattered the mud from his hand down to Earth, where it grew into buckwheat on the shady side of slopes.
 Because it originated from the mud on Jade Emperor's neck, the seeds of the buckwheat remain shiny to this day.

 Even today, during drought years when other crops cannot be planted, people plant buckwheat.
 It is the only crop that still yields a harvest after the first frost, and poor people love it.